PM4-FS25-FortressForge/PM4-FS25-FortressForge/README.md

 ## Testing & Quality Metrics

 ### Static Code Analysis
 We use Sonarqube to perform static code analysis.
-It checks for code quality, complexity, and style issues.
+It checks for code quality and style issues.
 Reports are available in [location or CI logs, or tool dashboard].

 ### Code Coverage
 Test coverage is currently at **54%**, as shown below: